fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading response' text="
-What did you find most surprising or interesting about the myth/reality of Thanksgiving?
-To what extent did the readings make you think about food traditions in general?
+Think about and address the questions on the [reading response guide](reading-responses).
 "%}